JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-02-How-Python-defaultdict-made-my-day.md

     return result
 ```

 And you know what?
-Result is the same but how much less places to make mistake!
+Result is the same but how much fewer places to make mistake!
 How much less if statements that I understood only at the time of writing!
 I like it a lot!

-If you want some fancy details about default check out [docs](https://docs.python.org/3/library/collections.html#collections.defaultdict).
+If you want some fancy details about defaultdict, check out [docs](https://docs.python.org/3/library/collections.html#collections.defaultdict).
 Basically the idea here is to handle ``KeyError`` and supply dict with some default variable.
 And here it is even recursive!

 ****